 Watermelon: Fruit or vegetable?

 Those in the “it’s a vegetable” camp say that watermelons belong to the cucumber family (also the pumpkin and squash family) therefore it’s a vegetable.
 However, botanists say that it’s a fruit because it grows from a seed.
 But whether fruit or vegetable, what’s certain is that it’s good for you.
-Watermelons are not only refreshing (because it is made up of 92% water), they are also full of the antioxidant lycopene, as well as vitamins A and C and potassium.
-Plus, the fruit-vegetable is low in calories and has no fat, sodium or cholesterol!
+Watermelons are not only refreshing (because they are made up of 92% water), they are also full of the antioxidant lycopene, as well as vitamins A and C and potassium.
+Plus, the fruit/vegetable is low in calories and has no fat, sodium or cholesterol!